Siegallab/epicQTL/README.md

    c. **experiment_names_524.csv**: index of experiment names, to be loaded in to analysis scripts

 ### cybrBSA Package
-Please download the package by visiting the [cybrBSA github](https://github.com/cbuzby/cybrBSA)
+Please download the package by visiting the [cybrBSA github](https://github.com/cbuzby/cybrBSA) or by running the following code in R:
 ```
 library(devtools)
 install_github("cbuzby/cybrBSA")